Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Quantum Jump Statistics

 \section{Quantum Jump Statistics}

+The quantum jumps of a qubit in a Born-Markovian environment are Poisson-distributed, i.e., the qubit undergoes an exponential relaxation.
+When the qubit is coupled to a finite-size TLS environment, a non-Poissonian statistics can be expected due to measurement-induced temperature fluctuations in the TLS environment (\fref{fig_backaction} and \rcite{Moreira2023Dec}), which we visualize by taking a histogram of the qubit dwell times in the excited or ground state (\frefadd{fig_intro}{b}).
+The quantum jump statistics are extracted from quantum jump traces obtained by stroboscopic projective qubit measurements at equidistant intervals.
+We used the same fluxonium device described in \rcite{Spiecker}.

-The quantum jumps of a qubit in a Born-Markovian environment are Poisson distributed, i.e. the qubit undergoes an exponential relaxation.
-When the qubit is coupled to a finite size TLS environment, we can expect non-Poissonian statistics.
-In this section we show that the Solomon equations can predict the quantum jumps statistics of the qubit, provided that the measurement back action on the TLSs does not change their population expectation values.
-A quantum mechanical justification is challenging and currently remains an open question.
-In a nutshell, the difficulty is to describe the flow of excitation and energy during the measurement process, in particular when additional environments of the qubit \cite{Stevens2022Sep} and the TLSs are included.\\
+In this section, we show that the measured quantum jump statistics can be reproduced using a diffusive stochastic Schrödinger equation (SSE) (\fref{fig_SSE_statistics}) and also, somewhat surprisingly, using the Solomon equations (\fref{fig_quantum_jumps}).
+While the SSE offers a more complete picture by tracking the entanglement of the qubit and the TLSs, the stochastic evolution of the wave function becomes computationally demanding with increasing system size.
+In addition, the SSE is not unique as it depends on the system details.
+In a nutshell, the quantum-mechanical challenge is to describe the flow of excitation and energy during the measurement process, in particular when additional environments of the qubit \cite{Stevens2022Sep} and the TLSs are included.

-In the following, we will clarify the role of the measurement back action.
-For this, imagine a closed system consisting of the qubit and the TLSs.
+Using the Solomon equations implicitly assumes that the measurement backaction on the TLSs does not change their population expectation values.
+Therefore, one cannot expect an agreement with the SSE in general.
+Indeed, we show numerically in \aref{sec_SSE} and experimentally in \rcite{Spiecker2024} that the Solomon equations can lead to distinct quantum jump distributions for a small number of TLSs that dominate the intrinsic qubit loss.
+This allows us to differentiate between a quantum and classical behavior.
+Measuring the quantum jump statistics can therefore be used to identify a reduced measurement backaction as well as to investigate a quantum-to-classical transition with an increasing number of TLSs.

+Before proceeding with the experimental results, we will clarify in the following the role of the measurement backaction.
+At this point it should be emphasized that the TLSs in the experiment, while being approximately lossless, provide the main loss mechanism for the qubit.
+For now, we can therefore neglect additional environments and consider the closed qubit-TLS system.
 Let $\ket{\psi_\text{i}}$ and $\ket{\psi_\text{f}}$ denote the wave functions before and after a projective qubit measurement, respectively.
-Following a textbook quantum mechanical measurement on the qubit, $\ket{\psi_\text{f}}$ will be a product state with the qubit being projected either to its ground state $\ket{\text{g}}$ or to its excited state $\ket{\text{e}}$.
+Following a textbook quantum-mechanical measurement on the qubit, $\ket{\psi_\text{f}}$ will be a product state with the qubit being projected either to its ground state $\ket{\text{g}}$ or to its excited state $\ket{\text{e}}$.
 We have

 with the TLS wave function altered depending on the measurement outcome.
-In this setting, we highlight three scenarios representing very different back action properties.
+In this setting, we highlight three scenarios representing very different backaction properties.